keremciu/sketch-iconfont/README.md

 It's not working with sketch beta.
 Because sketch beta is not supporting NSFont, I'll be fix it when it will be finished.

-# Usage

-#### for designer

-1. Insert a text layer in sketch document.
-2. Select `Add Icon with Alias` under the plugin in `Plugins` menu.
-3. Write the alias of icon which you want to add.

-#### for developer

-1. Select the text layer of icon.
-2. Select `Get Alias of Icon` under the plugin in `Plugins` menu.

 # Note

 I've started to develop this plugin after https://github.com/keremciu/sketch-use-fontawesome this plugin.
 I'd like to add more icon font support.
 If you want to some icon font, you can create an issue about it.
 I hope you like it :)